tldr-pages/tldr/pages/common/clang-tidy.md

 `clang-tidy {{path/to/file.cpp}}`

-- Don't run any checks other than the cppcoreguidelines checks on a file:
+- Don't run any checks other than the `cppcoreguidelines` checks on a file:

 `clang-tidy {{path/to/file.cpp}} -checks={{-*,cppcoreguidelines-*}}`

-- List all checks:
+- List all available checks:

 `clang-tidy -checks={{*}} -list-checks`